Lorp/fontkit-tiny/README.md

 ## Fontkit tiny demo

-We’re going to create a tiny demo web app that uses Fontkit to render a string in a given font as SVG.
+We’re going to create a tiny demo web app that uses the [Fontkit](https://github.com/foliojs/fontkit) JavaScript library to render a string in a given font as SVG.
 The font will be loaded from the web.

 1. Install `npm` and `npx`.
 They’re included with Node.js, which you get here: [Node Downloads](https://nodejs.org/en/download)

 2. Download this repository, unzip it, and rename the enclosing folder from `fontkit-tiny-main` to `fontkit-tiny`.
-Place the folder somewhere it can be served as a website, e.g. as a subfolder of `~/Sites/``.
+Place the folder somewhere it can be served as a website, e.g. as a subfolder of `~/Sites/`.

 3. Change directory to `fontkit-tiny` and type:
 `npm install`